-In 2006 he joined the Notts Academy, though continuing through that summer to play for Staffordshire Under 17s.
-At the same time he made his Notts 2nd XI debut (aged 16yrs, 81 days) and the following year was a regular in Notts Seconds., both the 3-day and 1-day sides.
-In 2008 he joined Wollaton in Notts Premier and scored several centuries for that club.
+In 2006, Scott Elstone joined the Notts Academy, though continuing through that summer to play for Staffordshire Under 17s.
+At the same time he made his Notts Second XI debut (aged 16yrs, 81 days) and the following year was a regular in both the three-day and one-day sides.
+In 2008 he joined Wollaton in Notts Premier and scored several centuries for that club, being named Premier League Young Player of the Year in 2009.
 The Notts Academy joined the Premier League to 2010, with Elstone appointed captain.
-In addition that summer he made his Notts 1st XI debut, appearing both in the 40overs and 20overs competitions.
-In 2011 Elstone left the Notts Academy to become a member of the Notts Playing Staff.
-Throughout the summer he was given a permanent place place in the Notts One Day Eleven, appearing in 23 matches.
-He was recognized as an outstanding outfield, but usually batting low in the order rarely had a chance to make many runs and was not employed as a bowler.
-When Trott retired injured during the 2011 England v India Test at Trent Bridge, Elstone was drafted in as sub fielder and took two catches – reviving memories of Copley, so long ago.
+In addition that summer he made his Notts First Eleven debut, appearing both in the 40-over and 20-over competitions.